Main page content

 Sec.
 2 Principles

-U. T. System and its 15 member institutions encourage the exchange of research and technology, consistent with U.S. national security and nuclear nonproliferation objectives.
+U. T. System and its institutions encourage the exchange of research and technology, consistent with U.S. national security and nuclear nonproliferation objectives.
 Although most research at U. T. System institutions is excluded from the U.S. export control regulations, U. T. System and its institutions will comply with all export control regulations, including obtaining any required export licenses, for the transfer of export controlled materials, data, technology, or equipment to a foreign national, either in the U.S. or abroad.

 Sec.
 3 Policy Statement